 - Rearchitect: One approach is to take advantage of the opportunity to restructure your application.
 Making the application easier to update, for example, could ultimately improve the experience for the end users as deploying new features and feature updates becomes easier.

 - Lift and shift: If your organization requires a less labor-intensive path, one way to accomplish replatforming is by migrating the application to the cloud “as is.”
 However, keep in mind that a slow on-premises performance is unlikely to improve with cloud migration.
 In those cases, rearchitecting is likely to yield better results.

-3 strategies for a successful transformation
+3 strategies for a successful app modernization

 Every successful digital transformation has three things in common, regardless of your industry, goals, and product.
 We’ve seen consistently that these three strategies are more likely than anything else to lead to a successful end result.

 Expertise in user research, UX measurement, and customer feedback loops moves discussions about the evolution of your product from internal debates to clear, data-driven decisions.
 Initial discovery research, ongoing evaluative testing and feedback research, and planning for continual improvement creates space for rich customer experience data.
 The information generated here will help to prioritize your efforts at all steps: where to start, what to refine before launch, and what to prioritize after launch.